Can I begin the MPH program directly after completing my undergraduate degree?

-The Harvard Chan School has a number of dual/joint degree programs, including the Joint JD/MPH degree program with Harvard Law School and the Joint MUP (Master in Urban Planning)/MPH degree program with the Harvard Graduate School of Design, as well as MD/DO/MPH and DMD/DDS/MPH Combined Degree Programs.
+The Harvard Chan School has a number of dual/joint degree programs, including the Joint JD/MPH degree program with Harvard Law School and the Dual MUP (Master in Urban Planning)/MPH degree program with the Harvard Graduate School of Design, as well as MD/DO/MPH and DMD/DDS/MPH Combined Degree Programs.
 Specific restrictions apply to each of these competitive programs, and admission is limited.
-If you are interested in exploring a dual/joint degree, please carefully review the program description to be sure you qualify, and contact the admissions office if you have any questions.
+If you are interested in exploring a dual/joint degree, please carefully review the program description to be sure you qualify, and contact the Admissions Office if you have any questions.

 Do MPH students take courses at any other Harvard schools?

-Students may enroll in courses offered by one of the other Harvard faculties, MIT, or the Tufts Fletcher School of Law and Diplomacy.
+Students may enroll in courses offered by one of the other Harvard faculties, MIT, or the Tufts Fletcher School of Law and Diplomacy or Friedman School of Nutrition Science and Policy.
 Obtaining credit for cross-registered courses is permissible only for graduate-level courses appropriate to the student’s degree program at the Harvard Chan School.

 Does Harvard offer any MPH degree programs online?

-There are no 100% online MPH programs at the Harvard Chan School, however our MPH in Epidemiology combines the best of online, in-person, and in-the-field learning.
-This rigorous part-time, two-year degree program provides the advanced research and epidemiological skills that students need to pursue senior positions in academia, hospitals, public health agencies, nongovernmental organizations, and the private sector.
+Additionally, the MPH in Epidemiology program combines the best of online, in-person, and in-the-field learning.
+This rigorous, part-time, hybrid two-year degree program provides the advanced research and epidemiological skills that students need to pursue senior positions in academia, hospitals, public health agencies, nongovernmental organizations, and the private sector.